dane-king/spring-microservice-ref/stock-quote/README.md

   - add to .gitignore so credentials aren't checked in
   - I believe I can use environment variables too
   - stock symbols are defaults, they can be passed in on request params

+- Look in docker directory for directions of running as docker containers and docker-compose files to run kafka, zipkin and all the spring cloud apps

 - helpful kafka commands
   - go into kafka docker container